haproxytech/dataplaneapi/README.md

   -r, --reload-cmd=                                Reload command
       --reload-retention=                          Reload retention in days, every older reload id will be deleted (default: 1)
-  -t, --transaction-dir=                           Path to the transaction directory (default: /tmp/haproxy)
+  -t, --transaction-dir=                           Path to the transaction directory (default: /tmp/haproxy) -m, --master-runtime=                            Path to the master Runtime API socket

 Logging options:
       --log-to=[stdout|file]                       Log target, can be stdout or file (default: stdout)